-152.44 Required Format
+152.64 Required Format

 Each mailpiece sent under this payment method must bear a permit imprint indicia showing that postage is paid.
-Permit imprint indicia must be prepared in one of the formats shown in Exhibit 152.44.
+Permit imprint indicia must be prepared in one of the formats shown in Exhibit 152.64.
 No variations or additions - such as Bulk Rate, Media Mail, Presorted Standard, Enhanced Carrier Route Sort, Automation Rate, Nonprofit Organization, or Bound Printed Matter - are allowed.
 Mailpieces may bear a company permit imprint, in which the exact name of the company or individual holding the permit is shown in the indicium in place of the city, state, and permit number.
+The mailer may substitute the abbreviation "INTL" in place of "INTERNATIONAL" in any of the indicia formats in Exhibit 152.64.
 Mailings prepared with a company permit imprint must comply with the standards in DMM 604.5.3.9.

-Exhibit 152.44 Indicia Formats
+Exhibit 152.64 Indicia Formats